dyle/qkd-run/README.md

 # qkd-run

-## AIT QKD R10 run environment based on debian:jessie
+## AIT QKD R10 run environment based on ubuntu:cosmic

-This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Debian jessie (8.0).
+This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Ubuntu cosmic (18.10).

 ---